Darius and Girėnas Stadium: Notable events and facts

-On October 12, 2025, a record number of away fans attended the 2026 FIFA World Cup qualification match between Lithuania and Poland - there were about 4,000 fans from Poland at the stadium.
+On 12 October 2025, a record number of away fans attended the 2026 FIFA World Cup qualification match between Lithuania and Poland - there were about 4,000 fans from Poland at the stadium.

-On October 12, 2025, during the 2026 FIFA World Cup qualification match between Lithuania and Poland, one of the fans suffered a cardiac arrest, which was restored thanks to attentive spectators and doctors after performing cardiopulmonary resuscitation (CPR).
+On 12 October 2025, during the 2026 FIFA World Cup qualification match between Lithuania and Poland, one of the fans suffered a cardiac arrest, which was restored thanks to attentive spectators and doctors after performing cardiopulmonary resuscitation (CPR).

-On October 12, 2025, the Prime Minister of Lithuania, Inga Ruginienė, and the Prime Minister of Poland, Donald Tusk, visited the 2026 FIFA World Cup qualification match between Lithuania and Poland.
+On 12 October 2025, the Prime Minister of Lithuania, Inga Ruginienė, and the Prime Minister of Poland, Donald Tusk, visited the 2026 FIFA World Cup qualification match between Lithuania and Poland.

-On October 22, 2025, during the A Lyga match between FK Kauno Žalgiris and FK Žalgiris (1:2) held at the stadium, the home team was awarded the first title in the club's history (winning the national championship).
+On 22 October 2025, during the A Lyga match between FK Kauno Žalgiris and FK Žalgiris (1:2) held at the stadium, the home team was awarded the first title in the club's history (winning the national championship).

+On May 31, 2026, at the Darius and Girėnas Stadium, the record for FK Kauno Žalgiris and the highest Lithuanian football league TOPLYGA of this century was broken once again – according to official data, the match against FK Žalgiris was attended by 8,308 spectators.

+During the Pitbull concert on July 31, 2026, a wedding was celebrated in one of the stadium's VIP boxes.
+This information was posted on the stadium's social media accounts after the concert.

+On August 5, 2026, an evening sale was held at the Žalgiris Shop located in the stadium with comedian and event host Laura Dragūnaite and BC Žalgiris player Marek Blaževič.